-If you submit a claim for more than the balance in your FSA, you will be reimbursed only up to your balance at that time.
-You will be reimbursed for the remainder of the claim after you contribute additional money to your FSA.
+If you submit a claim for more than the balance in your Dependent Care FSA, you will be reimbursed only up to your balance at that time.
+You will be reimbursed for the remainder of the claim after you contribute additional money to your Dependent Care FSA.

-Only expenses incurred before you terminate employment can be reimbursed from your FSA.
+Only expenses incurred before you terminate employment can be reimbursed from your Dependent Care FSA.
 Expenses incurred after termination of employment will not be reimbursed.
+If you terminate employment, you must submit a claim form for expenses incurred before you terminate (that were not paid for with a debit card) within 90 days after you terminate.
+After that deadline, any remaining money is lost.